Ted Horn: Championship car career

 In 1934 in preparation for the Indianapolis 500 Horn practiced in a car called the Mick Special.
 However, he did not feel comfortable with the car and decided against trying to qualify it.
 Throughout that summer he campaigned a sprint car on a rigorous schedule once again in the east and midwest.
 He was successful enough to attract the attention of Harry Miller.
 Preston Tucker was putting together an ambitious effort with Miller and the Ford Motor Company for the 1935 Indianapolis 500.
 When asked by Miller, Horn accepted a ride in one of the new Miller Ford V8 cars.
-He did make the field for the 1935 Indy 500.
+He did make the field for the 1935 Indianapolis 500.
 Unfortunately a flaw in the design of the car would eventually result in the steering gear in the car to eventually freeze up and the car being impossible to steer.
 He dropped out of the race after 145 laps, most of which was spent fighting the steering problem.

-After his first Indy 500 Horn felt that he failed to make an impression.
+After his first Indianapolis 500, Horn felt that he failed to make an impression.
 Former driver turned car owner Harry Hartz felt otherwise about the young driver and thought that he did an excellent job of driving under difficult circumstances.
-Hartz was impressed enough to offer Horn a chance to drive his car in the 1936 Indy 500, which he gladly accepted.
+Hartz was impressed enough to offer Horn a chance to drive his car in the 1936 Indianapolis 500, which he gladly accepted.
 Hartz, consistent finisher in his years driving the Indianapolis 500, took Horn under his wing.
 The combination Hartz and Horn was immediately a potent one as Horn would finish second on his first race with Hartz.
 He had two more Indianapolis 500 starts with the Hartz machine and finished third and fourth respectively.

 Horn continued to race with moderate success through the 1930s, with second, third and fourth places at the Indianapolis 500 and placing well in the championship standings.

 He volunteered for World War II service but was rejected on the basis of his racing injuries.
 After the cessation of hostilities, racing began again on a limited basis in 1945, and Horn won all seven races he entered that year.
 Further success came his way in the three subsequent years, giving him the National Championship in 1946, 1947 and 1948; this was the first three-time win.
-He never won the Indy 500, but achieved nine straight top-four finishes.
+He never won the Indianapolis 500, but achieved nine straight top-four finishes.
+He also started on the pole in 1947.

 Death

-In a race at DuQuoin, Illinois on October 10, 1948, Horn was involved in a serious accident during the second lap.
+During the season finale of the 1948 AAA Championship Car season, with Horn having already clinched his third successive championship, in Du Quoin, Illinois on October 10, 1948, he was involved in a serious accident during the second lap.
 He was taken to the hospital alive but died a short time later.
 He was 38.
 The AAA Championship Car race (now USAC Silver Crown) is known as the Ted Horn 100 in his memory.

+Awards and honors

+Horn has been inducted into the following halls of fame: